 Successfully implementing a long-term care EHR, then, is a significant task that requires one to reflect upon the culture and goals of one’s facility.
 “It comes down to identifying your needs,” said Brandon Claps, a chief information officer at Loretto.
 He recently finished a successful EHR implementation and shared what he learned during an interview on the LTC Heroes podcast.

-Ensure that the long-term care software is reputable and meets your needs
+Ensure that the long term care software is reputable and meets your needs

 Finding an appropriate long-term care EHR vendor is a difficult task.
-Claps decided to look for a new care management software vendor after Loretto’s vendor at the time was acquired by another company.
+Claps decided to look for a new care plan software vendor after Loretto’s vendor at the time was acquired by another company.
 That meant Loretto’s facilities were no longer receiving updates nor given a roadmap for future developments.
 “We were fearful that we were going to find ourselves depending on unsupported software”, stated Claps.

 - Understand the needs of your staff: It cannot be overstated how important it is to know what you and your staff want to get out of an EHR.
 “You have to understand the needs of your business analysts and the IT team, but also those subject matter experts within the organization,” Claps said.
 “This includes financial, clinical, and operations specialists.
 You really have to determine when somebody says they need something, what is it that they need.”